Xbox Wireless Controller: Chat Headset

-The Xbox One Wired Chat Headset (Model 1564) is a single-ear headset with a boom microphone permanently wired to an adapter that plugs into the rectangular expansion port on the bottom edge of the Xbox One controller; it also engages the two round holes flanking the expansion port with plastic alignment prongs for stability.
+The Xbox One Wired Chat Headset (model 1564) is a single-ear headset with a boom microphone permanently wired to an adapter that plugs into the rectangular expansion port on the bottom edge of the Xbox One controller; it also engages the two round holes flanking the expansion port with plastic alignment prongs for stability.
 There are three buttons on the adapter, which allow the player to adjust chat volume and mute the microphone.
 A version of the Chat Headset was later available with a standard 3.5 mm headphone jack instead of the adapter; on the updated version, the controls were on a small plastic pod inline with the cable.

 Stereo Headset Adapter

-The original Xbox One Wireless Controller (Model 1537) has a 2.5 mm monaural headset jack on the bottom edge of the controller.
-The Xbox One Stereo Headset Adapter (Model 1626) allows the use of stereo headsets with 3.5 millimeter headphone jacks using the rectangular expansion port on the bottom center of all Microsoft Xbox One controllers, including the original (Model 1537).
-An adapter for 2.5 mm headphone jacks is also included.
-Using the monaural headset jack on the original controller only provides chat audio, not in-game audio (music and sounds); the Stereo Headset Adapter routes both chat and in-game audio to the headset instead.
+The original Xbox One Wireless Controller (model 1537) has no 3.5 millimeter headset jack on the bottom edge of the controller.
+The Xbox One Stereo Headset Adapter (model 1626) allows the use of stereo headsets with 3.5 millimeter headphone jacks using the rectangular expansion port on the bottom center of all Microsoft Xbox One controllers, including the original (model 1537).
 The Stereo Headset Adapter includes five buttons which allow the player to balance chat and in-game audio output levels, adjust overall volume, and mute the chat microphone.
-It was available both separately and in a bundle with the Xbox One Stereo Headset (Model 1610).
+It was available both separately and in a bundle with the Xbox One Stereo Headset (model 1610).

 Chatpad

-The Microsoft Chatpad keyboard attachment (Model 1676), similar to the Xbox 360 Messenger Kit, was unveiled at Gamescom on August 4, 2015.
+The Microsoft Chatpad keyboard attachment (model 1676), similar to the Xbox 360 Messenger Kit, was unveiled at Gamescom on August 4, 2015.
 The Chatpad also includes the functions of the Stereo Headset Adapter and was bundled with the updated version of the Chat Headset terminating in a 3.5 mm headphone jack.
 In addition, the Chatpad features two dedicated programmable keys; the default behavior allowed the player to record screenshots (X1) and gameplay clips (X2) without using a software menu, if that functionality is enabled in the Xbox Dashboard settings.